 Length: 11 miles

-Presque Isle State Park has 11 miles of trails ranging less than a quarter mile up to 13.5 miles, the hiking trails allow visitors to explore the beauty of the surrounding landscape.
+Presque Isle State Park has 11 miles of trails ranging less than a quarter mile up to 13.5 miles and, allow visitors to explore the beauty of the surrounding landscape.
 If you’re looking for a quick jaunt, the A-Trail is your best bet.
-The shortest trail on the circuit.
-This path connects the Pine Tree Picnic Area to the Dead Pond Trail and passes through a vernal pond.
+The shortest trail on the circuit, this path connects the Pine Tree Picnic Area to the Dead Pond Trail and passes through a vernal pond.
 The trail becomes wet and slightly slippery when the pond fills with water in the spring, so watch your step!

 The Karl Boyes Multipurpose National Recreation Trail is the longest at 13.5 miles.
 It is also ADA accessible, popular with bicyclists, inline skaters, and joggers.